 Your Commonly Asked Questions

-"How do I call to request an Emergency Physician House Call™ with Dr. John A. Sterba?"
+"How do I call to request an Emergency Physician House Call™ for Advanced Medical and Surgical Wound Care with Dr. John A. Sterba?"

 For the Greater East Aurora Area only, please call (716) 655-6854 (office), (716) 998-7474 (cell), Monday - Friday 9:00 AM - 5:00 PM.

-"How convenient are Emergency Physician House Calls™ with your PORTABLE ER®?"
+"How convenient are Emergency Physician House Calls™ for Advanced Medical and Surgical Wound care with your PORTABLE ER®?"

 From our medical research, within about six minutes Dr. John A. Sterba packs up any additional medical/surgical kits and then conveniently brings the PORTABLE ER® immediately to you in the privacy of your own home.
 If Dr. Sterba is on another Emergency Physician House Call™, he can expertly triage your problem over-the-cellphone and accurately estimate how quickly he can come to care for you.

-From our medical research, it is not medically necessary for 91% of our patients seen by Dr. Sterba on our Emergency Physician House Calls™ with our PORTABLE ER® to ever go to the ER.
-This helps most of our patients to avoid the time, expense and frustration of going to an over-crowded, under-staffed and expensive hospital ER and to avoid all exposure to hospital infections published in the medical literature to come from being in the ER.
+From our medical research, it is not medically necessary for 91% of our patients seen by Dr. Sterba on his Emergency Physician House Calls™ with our PORTABLE ER® to ever go to the ER.
+This helps most of our patients to avoid the time, expense and frustration of going to an over-crowded, under-staffed and expensive hospital ER, and to avoid all exposure to hospital infections published in the medical literature to be coming from being in the ER.

-From our medical research, “In conclusion, Physician House Calls using the Community-Based Portable ER provides faster, better and cheaper care – including advanced wound care - when compared to the hospital-based ED or urgent care facility.” (pg.
+From our first published medical research article: "In conclusion, Physician House Calls using the Community-Based Portable ER provides faster, better and cheaper care – including advanced wound care - when compared to the hospital-based ED or urgent care facility.” (pg.
 21, Sterba, JA.
 Wound Care on the Go.
 ‘Portable ER’ Allows Physician to Reinvent House Calls.
 Today’s Wound Clinic.
 2012, September: 18-21.)

 "Can Dr. Sterba become my Primary Care Physician?"